Popeye: Ijiwaru Majo Seahag no Maki

-Popeye: Ijiwaru Majo Seahag no Maki (ポパイいじわる魔女シーハッグの巻, Popai Ijiwaru Majo Shīhaggu no Maki) is a video game for the Super Famicom game console based on the popular Popeye franchise, specifically in The All-New Popeye Hour.
+Popeye: Ijiwaru Majo Seahag no Maki (ポパイいじわる魔女シーハッグの巻, Popai Ijiwaru Majo Shīhaggu no Maki) is a video game for the Super Famicom game console based on the popular Popeye franchise.
 It was released by Technos Japan on August 12, 1994 exclusively in Japan.

 Plot

-After countless defeats at the hands of Popeye, the evil Seahag has devised a fool proof plan for revenge.
+After countless defeats at the hands of Popeye, the evil Sea Hag has devised a fool proof plan for revenge.
 She turns all of Popeye's friends into stone by removing their hearts and scattering the pieces across the corresponding islands.
 Now Popeye must search for the hearts within each of five islands in order to revive them.
 It won't be easy, as General Bunzo and his troops has issued a "100,000,000G" bounty for the hearts.
-This prompts the likes of Bolo, Ox to try and collect the hearts for the reward.
+This prompts the likes of Bolo and Ox to try and collect the hearts for the reward.
 Upon reading this, Brutus decides to quest for the hearts as well in a plan to impress Olive.
-Thus making this a race against time for Popeye to save his friends and put a stop to Seahag's plan.
+Thus making this a race against time for Popeye to save his friends and put a stop to Sea Hag's plan.

 Gameplay

-As Popeye, players will have to fight their way through different villains such as Bolo, Ox, Emok, General Bunzo and his troops, Bernard the Buzzard, the boss for most levels Brutus, and the main boss Seahag.
+As Popeye, players will have to fight their way through different villains such as Bolo, Ox, Emok, General Bunzo and his troops, Bernard the Buzzard, the boss for most levels Brutus, and the main boss Sea Hag.

-Stages

-The game's stages feature large maps that appear in the form of a board game in which the player will have to take turns moving around, explore each of its spaces, and obtain the hearts of Popeye's frozen friends.
-There are also spaces that serve different purposes throughout the game.
-The beginning of each stage starts with by showing the player which character will have to be saved.
-Their heart the rises skyward and splits into various pieces, those pieces then scatter onto random spaces of the map which the space will appear as an enclosed heart.
-When on the map, the player presses the action button a wheel will appear with spaces numbered 1-6 which will help determine the player's moves throughout the game.

-Courses

-The areas on the map are referred to as courses.
-Courses appear in the form of a side scrolling platformer which players will have to complete in the allotted time given.
-Players must explore various courses in order to obtain the hearts.
-In some cases players will have to explore some course in order to reveal hidden pathways and shortcuts.